Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Small Deformations of a Sphere

+We consider here that the interaction is formally represented by $\lambda |\tilde{\Sigma} \rangle \langle \tilde{\Sigma}|$ - rank one perturbation supported on a deformed sphere.
 The resolvent can be similarly constructed for the deformed spherical defect by following the same line of arguments discussed above.
 The explicit form of the resolvent operator is given by

 where